GonzaloPerezBlasco/D3MLPolarization/README.md

  === WARNINGS FOR PREDICTWITHMODEL ===

-THE IMAGE COMBINATION CELL HAS BEEN CREATED TO EXPECT THE NAMES NAIF, SIMPLE, AVERAGE AND COMPLEX AND FOR THERE TO BE EXACTLY 12 MODELS.
-IF A DIFFERENT NAME IS USED OR THERE IS A DIFFERENT NUMBER OF MODELS, IT WILL NOT WORK.
-PLEASE CHANGE THE CODE ACCORDINGLY.
 THE IMAGE COMBINATION CELL ALSO DOES NOT REMOVE THE TITLE OF EACH GRAPH AND DUE TO THEIR LENGTH THEY OVERLAP.
 APOLOGIES IN ADVANCE
 _________________________________________________________________________________